-The festival’s chosen charities are Rockinghorse and FareShare Brighton & Hove.
-Through our events we work hard to raise vital money for their work in the city, and to raise their overall profile.
+The festival’s previous chosen charities have been Rockinghorse and FareShare Brighton & Hove.
+Through our events we have raised vital money for their work in the city, and to raised their overall profile.

 Rockinghorse: The Official Fundraising Arm of the Royal Alexandra Children’s Hospital and Trevor Mann Baby Unit

 Rockinghorse is a Brighton-based charity which has been supporting children for over 45 years.
 It was set up in 1967 by Dr Trevor Mann, who recognised there was a real need for additional resources to improve healthcare services for sick children and babies.

 They are the official fundraising arm of the Royal Alexandra Children’s Hospital (the Alex) and also support the Trevor Mann Baby Unit (TMBU), where they raise money for life-saving and cutting-edge medical equipment, while ensuring that children are treated in an environment that is better suited to their needs.

 Rockinghorse believe no matter where they are, children should be allowed to be children.